Squirrel7ang/Simple-Staruml-Generater/README.md

 this project is based on [JavaParser](https://github.com/javaparser/javaparser) and org.JSON, and import them with Maven.

+## Version Info

+updated to v1.1

 ## Feature Supported

 - class diagrams
+- Statechart diagram
 - class and interface declaration
 - attributes and operations of class or declaration and their basic modifier.
+- Realization, Generalization and Aggregation relationships are supported.
+- better Modifier

 the following feature is not yet supported
-- relation between class.
 - enumerable declaration.
-- other uml diagrams besides class diagram
+- sequence diagram support

 ## Usage